Five Lean Transformation Tips

 4. Know the 7 Deadly Wastes.
 Everyone in the organization needs to know the 7 deadly wastes and work relentlessly to eliminate them--again, small improvements every day.
 Learn to see waste in all processes.
 Develop a system to identify and prioritize opportunities for improvement.

 5. Connect each team member to the goals and vision of the organization.
 Create clear and open two-way communication cascading from the top of the organization through every level of the org chart.
 Brief stand up meetings at the beginning of the day are a great way to do this.
 In some organizations, this might mean some people will attend multiple stand up meetings every day.
-For example, a manager might attend a management team stand up meeting then attend a supervisor's meeting.
+For example, a manager might attend a management team stand up meeting and then attend a supervisor's meeting.

 Gemba Academy is your continuous improvement partner.
 Please contact our customer success team to talk about how we might be able to further support your lean journey.